-Community input is integral to mutual stewardship and the future of Maunakea governance.
-We invite you to be a part of this process and make your voice heard to make a positive impact on the policy and decision-making process that will shape our collective future with respect to Maunakea.
+Community input is integral to the future of astronomy on Maunakea.
+We invite you to get educated, make your voice heard, and participate in the policy and decision-making process that will shape our collective future with respect to Maunakea and beyond.

 ENGAGE